 A lot of things are going for Dhaka's startup scene.
 In this piece, however, I would rather like to be critical and find out the disconnects, discontents, and things that are slowing us down and impeding our progress.

-Here are 7 lessons I’ve learned about startups and startup ecosystem in Bangladesh in 2018.
+Here are 7 lessons I’ve learned about startups and the startup ecosystem in Bangladesh in 2018.

-If you look closely at the Dhaka's startup scene, particularly the most talked part of it, there are a few big buckets and sectors where we see a lot of companies and more people are entering to these sectors.
+If you look closely at Dhaka's startup scene, particularly the most talked about part of it, there are a few big buckets and sectors where we see a lot of companies and more people are entering these sectors.

 I would not suggest that it is something new to our market.
 It happens everywhere.
-But what happens in Dhaka is that most people tend to follow the exact same route instead of thinking originally and trying to find different ways of doing the same thing.
-The point is you could build many different types of ecommerce companies but everyone seems to like to build the same types of ecommerce companies with similar model and strategy.
+But what happens in Dhaka is that most people tend to follow the same route instead of thinking originally and trying to find different ways of doing the same thing.
+The point is you could build many different types of ecommerce companies but everyone seems to like to build the same types of ecommerce companies with similar models and strategies.

 Now take a look at the major buckets.
 We have a handful of ride-hailing companies trying to do the almost same thing.
 We have a handful of e-commerce companies.
 We have a handful of service marketplaces.
 We have a handful of payment products.
 We have a few ed-tech companies and some ad-tech companies.

 I would not claim that we don’t have existing companies outside of these major verticals.
 There are some very exciting companies doing brilliant things.
-And in the above-mentioned verticals, there are companies that are redefining business as we know it.
+And in the above-mentioned verticals, some companies are redefining business as we know it.
 The point I wanted to make is that we could have done better.
 And we have to.

 A majority of our local companies, technology and otherwise, struggle with efficiency and execution.
 Many of them are unnecessarily overstaffed.
-These companies need to find ways to improve the productivity of their individual team members.
-Others are not mindful about processes, systems and of a better way of doing things.
+These companies need to find ways to improve the productivity of their team members.
+Others are not mindful of processes, systems, and a better way of doing things.

 These weaknesses are going to cause disaster as the market matures and more serious players enter the market.

-I have attended corporate startup events where startup founders are made to play a role of performers.
-Founders come and present their non-existent and sometimes unprepared companies in front of a group of people who are neither going to use their products nor going to invest in their companies.
+I have attended corporate startup events where startup founders are made to play the role of performers.
+Founders come and present their nonexistent and sometimes unprepared companies in front of a group of people who are neither going to use their products nor going to invest in their companies.
 The outcomes of these events are a net negative for founders.

 These practices should be discouraged.
-Often founders who are building serious business don’t get enough time to do these things.
-In many markets, such as Y Combinator, a US-based incubator program actively discourages founders not to attend events and give talks.
+Often founders who are building serious businesses don’t get enough time to do these things.
+In many markets, such as Y Combinator, a US-based incubator program actively discourages founders not to attending events and giving talks.
 Founders should spend all of their time on building businesses.
 Our local ecosystem players should be mindful of this and should genuinely try to help founders instead of taking advantage of them.

 This has surprised me on so many levels.
-A majority of founders, not all of them, doesn’t read and take reading books very casually.
-This reflects in everything that people do in Dhaka.
-Reading is extremely important, in fact, indispensable, exercise for founders in order to improve their cognitive abilities.
+A majority of founders, not all of them, don’t read and take reading books very casually.
+This is reflected in everything that people do in Dhaka.
+Reading is an extremely important, in fact, indispensable, exercise for founders to improve their cognitive abilities.

-You could find a collection of Ruhul’s columns and analysis here
+You can find a collection of Ruhul’s columns and analysis here

 Contact Ruhul Kader at [email protected]